 The picture charts below show all the 12 natural scales in minor.
 They are easy to view and play with the correct fingering.

-The picture chart below show all the 12 natural scales in minor, easy to understand and play with the correct fingering.
-If you play the same pattern again and again, you can play as many octaves as you like, up and down.
+The scales are written in one octave, but If you play the same pattern again and again, you can play as many octaves as you like, up and down.

-For example; if the
+For example: the

-You can scroll down for all the scales, or use these quick links to get to the scale you want:
+You can scroll down for all the scales, or use these quick links to get to the exact scale you want: